 For rates and fees of the American Express® Gold Card, click here.

 You can book ANA first class for as few as 110,000 points round-trip to Tokyo!
-Also, you can book Singapore Airlines First Class Suites for 97,000 points one-way or Lufthansa first class for as few as 87,000 points one-way.
+Also, you can book Singapore Airlines First Class Suites for 97,000 miles one-way or Lufthansa first class for as few as 87,000 points one-way.

 Yes!
 You can absolutely fly business class with points and miles.
-It probably requires a lot less points than you think.
+It probably requires a lot fewer points than you think.
 You can book a one-way business class flight for as few as 34,000 points one-way.

 Stephen is an established voice in the credit card space, with over 70 to his name.
 His work has been in publications like The Washington Post, and his Au Points and Awards Consulting Services is used by hundreds of clients.